ventrec/laravel-entity-sync/readme.md

 This package is designed to sync entities from one laravel project to another, something that can be useful if you have a master and client setup.

-For this to work, you will need to install the client package in your other laravel project.
+For this to work, you will need to install the [client package](https://github.com/ventrec/laravel-entity-sync-endpoint) in the laravel project that you wish to sync your entities to.

 ## Installation